 - Add the banana, eggs, milk, peanut butter, and vanilla to a medium bowl.
 Stir well.

-- Stir in the buckwheat flour, baking powder, cinnamon, salt, sugar, flaxseed, and chocolate chips, if using.
+- Stir in the buckwheat flour, baking powder, cinnamon, salt, sugar, flaxseed, and chocolate chips.
 Spoon batter into prepared muffin tin, filling about 2/3 full.